vuongvtrinh/vuongvtrinh.github.io/code/content/post/trading-analysis-bot/index.md

 date = "2018-01-01"

 # Project title.
-title = "A Telegram chatbot for data-driven analytics of crypto-market on Binance"
+title = "A Telegram chatbot for data-driven analytics of crypto-market on Binance: on-chain vs. off-chain transactions"

 # Project summary to display on homepage.
-summary = ""
+summary = "How to invent a Telegram chatbot for data-driven analytics of crypto-assets from both utility and speculation perspectives."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "chatbot.jpg"